 Monitor Social Media Network Referrals

-With this report, you can see at-a-glance if your social media posts are sending the amount of traffic to your website that you’re hoping for and whether it’s converting.
+With this report, you can see at a glance if your social media posts are sending the amount of traffic to your website that you’re hoping for and whether it’s converting.

 Create Custom URLs for Social Media Monitoring

 Another way you can track social media traffic is by creating custom URLs with UTM codes for your campaigns.
 Using the ExactMetrics URL Builder, you can add bits of code called UTM parameters to track the links you share on social media more in-depth.

 To create a unique link, go to ExactMetrics and then click Tools.
 Here you’ll see the URL Builder.
 Next, enter the parameters for your URL for the tool to spit out the URL you can share.

 The campaigns you create with this tool will then show up in Google Analytics reports.

 We hope this guide helped you to learn how to use Google Analytics for social media tracking in WordPress as well as your Analytics account.

 If you’re using social media to grow your business, we think you’ll like 30 Epic Marketing Hacks for Explosive Traffic Growth.